Curriculum: Post-Associate Certificate in Law & Paralegal Studies

 curriculum icon Curriculum at a Glance

-Students in the Post-Associate Certificate in Law and Paralegal Studies program will take the following courses and two paralegal electives.
+Students in the Post-Associate Certificate in Law and Paralegal Studies program will take the following core courses and two paralegal electives.

 Course Title / Description Credit